Saharejazkhan/neuro-ai-cancer-detector/README.md

 Neuro AI is a deep learning-based multi-class cancer detector for brain MRI images.
 It can classify images into **Glioma, Meningioma, Pituitary Tumor, or No Tumor** categories.
-The project is deployed with **Gradio** for easy interaction and demonstration.
+The project is deployed on Hugging Face, tested on Google Colab, and used Gradio for an interactive user interface.
 ---

 ## Problem Statement